Harnack's Inequality for Parabolic De Giorgi Classes in Metric Spaces: Introduction

-in metric spaces equipped with a doubling measure and supporting a Poincar\'e inequality.
-We give a notion of parabolic De Giorgi classes of order 2 and parabolic quasiminimizers and study local regularity properties of functions belonging to these classes.
-More precisely, we show that functions in parabolic De Giorgi classes, satisfy a scale invariant Harnack inequality, see Theorem~\ref{Harnack}.
+in metric measure spaces equipped with a doubling measure and supporting a Poincar\'e inequality.
+We consider a notion of parabolic De Giorgi classes and parabolic quasiminimizers with quadratic structure conditions and study local regularity properties of functions belonging to these classes.
+More precisely, we show that functions in parabolic De Giorgi classes, satisfy a scale and location invariant Harnack inequality, see Theorem~\ref{Harnack}.
 Some consequences of the parabolic Harnack inequality are the local H\"older continuity and the strong maximum principle for the parabolic De Giorgi classes.
 Our assumptions on the metric space are rather standard to allow a reasonable first-order calculus; the reader should consult, e.g., Bj\"orn and Bj\"orn~\cite{BjoBjo} and Heinonen~\cite{Hei01Lec}, and the references therein.

 Harnack type inequalities play an important role in the regularity theory of solutions to both elliptic and parabolic partial differential equations as it implies local H\"older continuity for the solutions.
 A parabolic Harnack inequality is logically stronger than an elliptic one since the reproduction at each time of the same harmonic function is a solution of the heat equation.
 There is, however, a well-known fundamental difference between elliptic and parabolic Harnack estimates.
 Roughly speaking, in the elliptic case the information of a positive solution on a ball is controlled by the infimum on the same ball.
 In the parabolic case a delay in time is needed: the information of a positive solution at a point and at instant $t_0$ is controlled by a ball centered at the same point but later time $t_0+t_1$, where $t_1$ depends on the parabolic equation.